 It just needed a focused brand strategy, and a look to pull it off.

 The shop’s focus on placing service and proper fitting before bike sales pointed in the right direction, but we needed something bigger.

 As luck would have it, the main competitive stores (Oak Bay Bicycles, Russ Hay’s, Trek and Broad Street Cycles) all referred to themselves as “bike shops” in their positioning lines.
 This created the opportunity.

 Fort Street Cycle would no longer be just a bike shop.
 It would be about cycling: where the rider and the bike come together to create the magic.
 The store would be all about that.
-A place for cyclists to gather, to read cycle mags and drink coffee, to be professionally fitted, to watch live races on the TV, to post messages about stolen bikes, to find the latest gear to wear, to test ride new models, to talk cycling.
-Not a hardware store for machines, but a place for people, something their “service-first” way of working already beautifully supported.
+Not a hardware store for machines, but a place for people who love to ride, something their focus on a better bike fit already beautifully supported.